-The Digital Harrisburg Initiative is a collaborative venture of students and faculty of Messiah College and Harrisburg University of Science and Technology devoted to exploring the history, society, and culture of Pennsylvania’s state capital.
+The Digital Harrisburg Initiative is a collaboration of Messiah University, Harrisburg University of Science and Technology, and a number of community partners devoted to exploring the history, society, and culture of Pennsylvania’s state capital.
 Our goals are to provide a public resource for learning about and understanding Harrisburg, build community and institutional connections across the region, and deepen student knowledge of local history, the humanities, and digital technology.

 This website is the public outlet and portal for the products and processes of our work, which include a series of student digital projects and exhibits, interactive maps, datasets, publications & presentations, interviews, and blog posts created by the students and faculty between 2014 and the present.